namecoin/namecoin.org/team/index.md

 OpenPGP: `FD83 66A8 07A9 9FA2 7FD9  CCEA 9FE3 BFDD A6C5 3495` [(download public key)]({{ "/RoseTuring.asc" | relative_url }})

+## Alice Margatroid

+**Machine Learning Specialist** <br>
+Alice works on anonymity research involving machine learning.
+She has a background in large language models and genetic algorithms.

 ## Anonymous Developers

 We have several developers who prefer to remain anonymous; their anonymity does not reflect the incredible impact their contributions have made to Namecoin.
 We are deeply grateful for their work.